falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-{click}
+{click to undo highlight}

-Now we need to make that test work with the minimal amount of changes as possible
+Now we need to make the test work with the minimal amount of changes as possible
-all sins permitted, was your test that two plus two equals four?
+;all sins permitted.
+Was your test that two plus two equals four?
 Great stub out the method with
-the two arguments of the augend and the addend and return four.
+the two arguments then return four.

 {click}